-TrustTest provides a flexible framework for evaluating any LLM model.
-The core of this flexibility lies in the Model base class, which you can inherit from to create your own custom model implementations.
+TrustTest provides a flexible framework for evaluating any LLM target.
+The core of this flexibility lies in the Target base class, which you can inherit from to create your own custom model implementations.

-To create your own model evaluator, you simply need to inherit from the Model class and implement the required abstract methods.
+To create your own model evaluator, you simply need to inherit from the Target class and implement the required abstract methods.
 The base class provides the foundation for both synchronous and asynchronous operations.

 Basic Implementation